edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         }
     );

-In the above code we use TS query builder to create a query.
-The query uses few parameters that we need to provide when we call it:
+In the above code we use EdgeDB's TypeScript query builder to create a query.

-* target: the embedding array for which we need similar sections
+The query takes a few parameters:

+* ``target``: Embedding array to compare against to find related sections.
+In this case, these will be the questions's embeddings we just generated.
-* matchThreshold: the similarity threshold, only matches with a similarity score below this threshold will be returned.
+* ``matchThreshold``: Similarity threshold.
+Only matches with a similarity score below this threshold will be returned.
+This will be a number between ``0.0`` and ``1.0``.
+Values closer to ``0.0`` mean the documentation sections must be very similar to the question while values closer to ``1.0`` allow for more variance.
-* matchCount: how many sections to return back the most
+* ``matchCount``: Maximum number of sections to return
-* minContentLength: minimum number of characters the sections should have in order to be considered.
+* ``minContentLength``: Minimum number of characters the sections should have in order to be considered

-We use ``cosine_distance`` similarity to count the distance between the current section embedding and target (user's) embedding.
+We write a select query by calling ``e.select`` and passing it the type we want to select (``e.Section``).
+We return from that function an object representing the shape we want back plus any other clauses we need: in this case, a filter, ordering, and limit clause.

+We use the ``cosine_distance`` function to calculate the similarity between the user's question and our documentation sections.
+We have access to this function through EdgeDB's pgvector extension.
+We then filter on that property by comparing it to the ``matchThreshold`` value we will pass when executing the query.

-We want to get back content and number of tokens for every similar section that passes the filter clause (has more than ``minContentLength`` tokens and the distance from the question embedding is less than ``matchThreshold``).
-We want to order results in the ascending order (default) and to get back the most ``matchCount`` sections.
+We want to get back the content and number of tokens for every related section that passes the filter clause (i.e., has more than ``minContentLength`` tokens, and the distance from the question embedding is less than our ``matchThreshold``).
+We want to order results in ascending order (which is the default) by how related they are to the question (represented as ``dist``) and to get back, at most, ``matchCount`` sections.

-Let's proceed now to executing this query and creating the context from similar sections that we get from the database.
+We've written the query, but it won't help us until we execute it.
+We'll do that in the ``getContext`` function.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts